 Materials Intelligence & Discovery

 We are the MIND Lab, based in the Department of Mechanical Engineering at Binghamton University.
-Our research integrates artificial intelligence, materials science, and computational chemistry to accelerate discovery of advanced materials for energy innovations, next-generation technologies, and data-driven design.
+Our research develops artificial intelligence and atomistic simulation methods to understand and design materials for interfacial engineering, microelectronics reliability, energy technologies, and environmental sustainability.

 News